FILM REVIEWS

 The second film of the 1933 “The Gold Diggers” is entertaining due to Busby Berkeley’s spectacular production numbers.

-Once again, the problem is finding financial backing for a new Broadway show.
-Salvation comes from a meek hypochondriac named J.J.
+In this case, salvation comes from a meek hypochondriac named J.J.
 Hobart (Victor Moore), who would rather have the girls get his insurance money than his murderous business partners.

 Dick Powell isn’t the male star of the show, playing a secondary part, that of a glib insurance agent.
-The other usual suspects, such as Joan Blondell and Glenda Farrell, are reliable.

 You can also see Osgood Perkins (real-life father of Anthony Perkins).